nxrighthere/ENet-CSharp/README.md

 `Peer.IsSet` returns a state of the managed pointer.

 `Peer.ID` returns a peer ID.

+`Peer.IP` returns an IP address of a peer in a printable form.

 `Peer.Address` returns an address associated with the peer.